ldv-klever/cif/README.md

 ## Build and Install

-First you need to download archives with the source code of some prerequisites needed by GCC (gmp, mpfr, mpc and isl):
+First you need to download archives with the source code of prerequisites needed by GCC (gmp, mpfr, mpc and isl):

     $ cd aspectator
     $ ./contrib/download_prerequisites

-Then return back to the root of the repository and simply execute _make_:
+Then return back to the root of the repository and execute _make_:

     $ cd ..
     $ make